AdsCryptoz22/EasyBuildSystem/README.md

 Other features are available you can view the asset description for that.

-It is recommended to consult the [Release Notes](https://www.adsstudio12.net/) to know all about the current version.

 In case of problems/suggestions do not hesitate to contact us.